outsinre/outsinre.github.com/_posts/2014-11-18-git-architecture.md

 There are various ways to look at differences between commits.
 Below are some common examples.
 Any of these commands can optionally take extra filename arguments that limit the differences to the named files.

-Generally, `git diff` shows changes between working tree and staging area, unless a commit is present.
+Generally, `git diff` shows changes between working directory and staging area, unless a commit is present.

 ![Git Architecure]({{ site.baseurl }}/assets/git9.svg)